 To the world you may be one person; but to one person you may be the world.

 Miss Liz has been a part of the KinderCare team since 2005.
-She graduated from Rivier College with a bachelors degree in Human Development and a minor in Social Work.
+She graduated from Rivier College with a bachelor's degree in Human Development and a minor in Social Work.
 She transferred from the KinderCare in Portsmouth after moving back into the area.
-She has a daughter who is the love of her life and love spending time with her.
-Liz daughter is also attending Nashua KinderCare in their Kindergarten Program.
-Working along side children had been the most rewarding job she could ever ask for.
+She has a daughter who is the love of her life and she loves spending time with her.
+Her daughter is also attending Nashua KinderCare in their Kindergarten Program.
+In April of 2016 Miss Liz was promoted to management as our Program Specialist and Health and Safety Coordinator as she is moving up her career ladder as she hoping to one day become an Assistant Director.
+Working along side children has been the most rewarding job she could ever ask for.
 She loves to see them grow and learn something new everyday.
-She looks forward to joining the Nashua team and getting to know your children.
+She looks forward to getting to know you and your children.

 I believe it is a beautiful thing when a career and a passion come together.

 Ms. Ariana has been interested in a teaching career for quite a few years.
 Being given this opportunity is life changing.
 She believes that letting the child learn from you but also learning from them is very important.
 Ms. Ariana has been in the childcare profession for the last two years working in her high school’s preschool and also getting some experience being a student teacher in the second grade.
 She can’t wait to start working with the children and start expanding her knowledge and experience.